greetsarkar/geektrust-backend-family/README.md

 Problem type : Backend
 Problem name:
-  Problem 1 - Meet The Family,
+  Problem 1 - Meet The Family
   Link      - geektrust.in/coding-problem/backend/family

 Instructions on running the code: